decoderrs/Text-Editor-website-React-/README.md

 # Text Editor app with dark mode enabled
-1. This is a basic text Editor app with functionality such as convert to uppercase or lowercase, word count,read time and preview.
+.This is a basic text Editor app with functionality such as convert to uppercase or lowercase, word count,read time and preview.
-2.It has dark mode enabled.
+.It has dark mode enabled.
-3.It is built in react, so it is light weight and dynamic.
+.It is built in react, so it is light weight and dynamic.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).